 The three main components of an AC circuit are resistors, capacitors, and inductors.
-You can use this power factor calculator not only to describe the power that is transferred through each of these components, but also to establish what happens when an electric current passes through them - namely, what resistance, reactance, and impedance do such elements possess.
+You can use this power factor calculator not only to describe the power that is transferred through each of these components but also to establish what happens when an electric current passes through them – namely, what resistance, reactance, and impedance do such elements possess.

 P = I²R.

 Reactance, denoted by X and also measured in ohms (Ω), is the inertia that opposes the motion of electrons in a circuit component.
-It is present mostly in capacitors and inductors.
-If you run an AC through a component with high reactance, the voltage drop will be 90 degrees out of phase with the current.
+It is primarily present in capacitors and inductors.
+If you run AC through a component with high reactance, the voltage drop will be 90 degrees out of phase with the current.
 Reactance is linked to the reactive power with the equation

 Q = I²X.